DavidShears/LogParser/README.md

 node app.js (or any parm not listed above) - trigger original Joomla logic

+node pruner.js - to run a quick script aimed at identifying any botagents not already registered in bots.js (IIS only)

 ## Requirements
 ExcelJS is used to generate spreadsheet output.